viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 where sampleid should be HCC1143 or HCC1954

 ### Questions
-Anser the following questions using a combination of the commands "grep", "|” and "wc" 12\.
+Anser the following questions using a combination of the commands "grep", "|” and "wc":
+12\.
 How many likely somatic mutations were detected in the two tumor genomes (HCC1143 and HCC1954)?
 13\.
 How many of these were located in exons?

 ### Normal contamination of the tumor samples
 Now you will look at the distribution of alternative allele frequencies over all detected mutations, and see how it is affected by normal contamination in the tumor sample.
 In this situation, the alternative allele frequency is defined as: